-Applicants must complete the following application forms found at EERE Funding Application and Management Forms and on the EERE eXCHANGE website at https://eere-exchange.energy.gov/.
+Applicants must complete the following application forms found at EERE Funding Application and Management Forms and on the EERE eXCHANGE website at EERE eXCHANGE: Funding Opportunity (energy.gov)

-Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE eXCHANGE to prepare and submit a Full Application.
+Applicants will have approximately 60 days from receipt of the Concept Paper Encourage/Discourage notification on EERE eXCHANGE to prepare and submit a Full Application.
 Regardless of the date the applicant receives the Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.